Ftthreign/simple-fetch-superheroAPI/README.md

 # simple-consume-superheroAPI

-⋅⋅⋅With URL BASE, You Should Login at [Superhero API Website](https://superheroapi.com/)⋅⋅ ⋅⋅⋅then, you can get your Access token
+With URL BASE, You Should Login at [Superhero API Website](https://superheroapi.com/) then, you can get your Access token

 ```javascript